 The sandwich master piles all three meats onto the bread, sometimes crisping the beef in a hot skillet first.
 Next come layers of chopped iceberg lettuce, sliced tomato, tzatziki (a Greek yogurt sauce locally called GUY-ro sauce), and, occasionally, mayonnaise and mustard.
 But it doesn’t end there: Swiss cheese, onions, sweet peppers, and giardiniera (a hot, pickled Italian relish) are all fair game.
 Customers receive their gargantuan hodgepodge wrapped in aluminum foil and accompanied by a “can pop” (soda) and fries.
 Those who love sweet barbecue dip ask for “mild sauce” on the side.

 Although no one knows the origin of the Gym Shoe’s name, the sandwich’s own origin story reflects the diversity of the Windy City.
 Its melting pot of fillings arrived via European immigrants.
-And the sandwich itself was born on Chicago’s South Side—a neighborhood built up by the hundreds of thousands of African-Americans who left the South during the Great Migration.
+And the sandwich itself was born on Chicago’s South Side—a neighborhood built up by the hundreds of thousands of Black Americans who left the South during the Great Migration.
 But all things considered and all flavors combined, the Gym Shoe tastes like one place, and that’s Chicago.

 Where to Try It

 A favorite spot to grab a Gym Shoe.